By Philip Hayden, 5th October 2018

 In order for a trademark to be considered in any jurisdiction, there must be some unique element that is not found in existing trademarks.
 This can range from a logo or packaging to a written statement that distinguishes your trademark from what is already in existence.
 A mark without anything relatively unique or distinctive about it will either be rejected by the regulatory body in that location or a company that holds a similar existing mark will object.
 When in doubt a full search can be done to ascertain if there are, what is called, ‘competing marks’ in existence.

-As a start-up, the registering of a trademark can be a small enterprise, but the bigger picture must be kept in mind.
-A start-up should register a trademark in each location it intends to conduct business.
+As a start-up, registering a trademark can be a small enterprise, but the bigger picture must be kept in mind.
+A start-up should register a trademark in each location where it intends to conduct business.
 Large multinationals like Facebook and Google register their trademarks worldwide but there is no central registry, so a start-up has a decision to make on where is best for their business model, especially at an early stage.
 Each country has an individual registry with an application required for each one.
 The most advantageous grouping for an Irish based start-up is the European registry which extends to all countries governed by the EU not just a single country as in other cases.

-Am I ready to register a trademark?
+Am I Ready to Register a Trademark?

 While the initial excitement and drive of a start-up can take a company through their setup and early phases quickly, oftentimes a company may take some time to get off the ground.
 When it comes to registering a trademark, it is key to ensure that the start-up will actively use the trademark in some way.
 This will vary from delivering a product or service and to also encompassing research & development, once this can be supported with documentation.
 In most cases, evidence of use in some format will be required to register the mark and if registered and not used in any way, the registration can be revoked.
 As such, it is important for a start-up not to get ahead of itself and register a trademark before it is ready to use it consistently.